 How Long Does It Take For Freezer Burn To Develop?

 The first signs of the freezer burn can occur as soon as 2-3 months after the meat is put in a freezer, depending on how well it is packed.
-Under perfect conditions, frozen meat should stay freezer burn-free for up to a year.
+Under perfect conditions, frozen meat should stay freezer and burn-free for up to a year.

 What Does Freezer Burn Look Like On Meat And Poultry?